synsense/sinabs/docs/source/FAQs.md

 ## 5. Known dev-kit bugs

-* Channel index mapping error between the output DYNAP-CNN layer and readout block(on Speck2e/2f), for details see [here](https://synsense.gitlab.io/sinabs-dynapcnn/notebooks/using_readout_layer.html)
+A. Channel index mapping error between the output DYNAP-CNN layer and readout block(on Speck2e/2f), for details see [here](https://synsense.gitlab.io/sinabs-dynapcnn/notebooks/using_readout_layer.html)

 ## 6. How to use the leak-neuron

-A: Please check this [notebook:](./leak_neuron.ipynb)
+A: This [tutorial:](getting_started/notebooks/leak_neuron) explains the steps involved in using leak on the SCNN cores.

 ## 7. Is my network compatible with my dev-kit/chip?